lukeleeai/DrAIke_web/README.md

 Actually, this is really fun.
 You don't have be a dancer.
 Try it [here.](https://cryptic-taiga-14703.herokuapp.com/)

 As you can guess, the name “DrAIke” is the compound word of Drake and AI.
 DrAIke refers to both this webiste and the master dancer in this game.
-Depending on how well you you copy DrAIke, you can earn the score and watch fun videos made by PoseNet.
+Your score will vary according to how well you imitate DrAike.
+Also, you'll be able to enjoy several exciting videos provided by PoseNet.
 This project utilizes TensorFlow.js, the popular deep learning framework that runs on browers, and PoseNet, the project that detects the poses through computer vision.
 Both are developed by Google.
 (I love you Google!)

 This is one of our website pages.
 You will be shown in the pink box through webcam.
 PoseNet will estimate and show your poses  like the one in the blue box.
 <img src="https://i.imgur.com/1akZnV3.jpg" alt="playground"/>

 Oh, let me introduce DrAIke.
 He's a really great dancer.
-He's dream is to beat Drake and be the best dancer in the world.
+His dream is beating Drake and thus becomming the best dancer in the world/
 <img src="https://media.giphy.com/media/1NZ5JH4Inu39bQnsks/giphy.gif" alt="draikeDancing" style="width: 200px;"/>

 And DrAIke will show you his dancing videos depending on your score.
 This is only one of them.
 And it's Gangnam Style by Psy if you guessed right!
 <img src="https://media.giphy.com/media/1hzAJNzt8lzxRTEHGA/giphy.gif" alt="gangnamStyle" style="width: 600px;"/>

 We began this project when we got inspired by [this video](https://www.youtube.com/watch?v=prswDGGmYaE) of [Siraj Raval](https://www.youtube.com/channel/UCWN3xxRkmTPmbKwht9FuE5A/featured), the well-known Youtuber who ambitiously educate deep learning to people.
-He also provided us helpful feedbacks, and we could improve our website.
+He also provided us with numerous feedbacks, leading to several critical improvements to our code.
 Here is his PoseNet code: https://github.com/llSourcell/InMyFeelings_Challenge

 We will keep adding the documents here and improve our website.
 Actually, we are highschoolers, and this is our first web project.
 So there can be many stupid codes.
 If you want to improve them, please let us know on "issues".